uhlenbrock/MU-IMS-422-522/progress.md

   - [ ] Purchaser full name and email address
   - [ ] For each item on the order:
       - [ ] Name with link to item page
-      - [ ] Quantity
       - [ ] Price
       - [ ] Line item subtotal
   - [ ] Total for the order
   - [ ] Status of the order
 - [ ] Update an individual order
-  - [ ] View and edit orders; may change quantity or remove items from orders with the status of pending or paid
+  - [ ] View and edit orders; remove items from orders with the status of pending or paid
   - [ ] Change the status of an order according to the rules as outlined above

 *NOT* allowed to:

-* Modify any personal data aside from their own
+- [ ] Modify any personal data aside from their own